anitaposch/anita-grav/user/pages/04.blog/articles-2026/260103-Genesis-Day/260103-Genesis-Day.md

 It's the usual interventionism that they sell us as "in the name of peace - to install democracy" when in reality it's an imperialistic power grab financed with your tax money, in your name.

 This is possible with state money.
 Non-state money like bitcoin in self-custody gives agency back to the people.
-Bitcoin is an exit strategy, and this is what it was made for - money that can't be taken away from us to finance their wars.
+Bitcoin is an exit strategy, and this is what it was made for - money that can't be taken away from us to finance their wars..

 ---
 <small>Sources:</small>